 Description

 This measure relates to replacing existing uncontrolled continuous lighting fixtures with new bi-level lighting fixtures.
 This measure can only relate to replacement in an existing building, since multi-level switching is required in the Commercial new construction building energy code (IECC 2012/2015/2018/2021).
+This measure is limited to 24/7 operation.

 This measure was developed to be applicable to the following program types: RF.